Main image by Danica Priest

 Friends of the Western Slopes was created to fight plans which could see over 500 homes on the land stretching from Novers Hill to Hartcliffe Way – that consists of picturesque meadows where horses graze and has far-reaching views to the Suspension Bridge.

-But Bristol City Council and Lovell South Wales and South West – which are both looking to develop parts of the site – say it was earmarked as part of the Knowle West Regeneration Framework in 2012, to deliver urgently needed, affordable homes to the area.
+But Bristol City Council and Lovell Homes – which are both looking to develop parts of the site – say it was earmarked as part of the Knowle West Regeneration Framework in 2012, to deliver urgently needed, affordable homes to the area.

 The campaign group is questioning the Framework’s relevancy “given recent climate and ecological emergencies” – as the Slopes, which includes Pigeonhouse Stream, is also a Site of Nature Conservation Interest (SNCI).